johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/ReadMe.md

 ### Layer Breakdown for our Yolo Model

+Let us take a look at these different layer types in the context of object detection.

 - Convolutional Layers (conv)

   - Layers: 0, 2, 4, 6, 8, 10, 12, 13, 14, 21